United States presidential inauguration: Communication

-Ceremony elements
+Ceremonial aspects

 Inauguration procedure is governed by tradition rather than the Constitution, the only constitutionally required procedure being the presidential oath of office (which may be taken anywhere, with anyone in attendance who can legally witness an oath, and at any time prior to the actual beginning of the new president's term).
 Traditionally, the president-elect arrives at the White House and then proceeds to the Capitol Building with the out-going president.
 Around or after 12 noon, the president takes the oath of office, usually administered by the chief justice of the United States, and then delivers the inaugural address.